provegard/ncdbg/DOCUMENTATION.md

 ### Java 9

 I've tested running a _debug target_ with Java 9 (JDK build 9-ea+164) and NCDbg running with Java 8 could debug it just fine.

-I haven't tested building and running NCDbg on Java 9 simply because I couldn't get Gradle to work with Java 9.
+Building with Java 9 currently doesn't work.
+The tests fail, in part due to [JDK-8187143](http://bugs.java.com/bugdatabase/view_bug.do?bug_id=JDK-8187143).

 ## The debug target